sboptimal/serilog-sinks-mariadb/README.md

 )
 ```

+**IMPORTANT:** Make sure your log table has all columns which are defined in `PropertiesToColumnsMapping` or inserts will fail.

 ## Troubleshooting

 ### Always check SelfLog first

 After configuration is complete, this sink runs through a number of checks to ensure consistency.
-Some configuration issues result in an exception, but others may only generate warnings through Serilog's `SelfLog` feature.
+Some configuration issues result in an exception (at startup), but others may only generate warnings through Serilog's `SelfLog` feature.
 At runtime, exceptions are silently reported through `SelfLog`.
 Refer to [Debugging and Diagnostics](https://github.com/serilog/serilog/wiki/Debugging-and-Diagnostics#selflog) in the main Serilog documentation to enable `SelfLog` output.

 ### Always call Log.CloseAndFlush